 For our ongoing series of articles depicting the best anime, our attention this time turns to animals.
 From heartwarming family dramas to action-oriented animal mishaps, there’s a good choice to whet your appetite.

-Of course, if we’ve missed any of your favorites, feel free to comment below and we’ll get them added on!
+Of course, if we’ve missed any of your favorites, feel free to comment below and we’ll add them!

 BNA: Brand New Animal